 Fortran TQREMC(NUMCON, IWSG, IWSE)

 C-interface tq_remc(TC_INT numcon,TC_INT iwsg,TC_INT iwse);

 Full name: Remove Condition.

-Purpose: Remove the condition numbered NUMCO N.
+Purpose: Remove the condition numbered NUMCO Remove the condition numbered NUMCON.

 Comments: "TQSETC" on page 53 and "TQCSTM" on page 59 return an index for each condition set.
 This value must be supplied in this call.
 In order to change a condition to something else, not just a new value, one must first remove the condition.
 If one just wants to change the value of a condition one may call TQSETC again instead.

 Arguments

-Name Туре Value set on call or returned
+Name Type Value set on call or returned

 NUMCON Integer Set to a condition number.

 IWSG Integer array Workspace

 IWSE Integer array Workspace